xnd-project/libndtypes/doc/libndtypes/util.rst

    char *ndt_strdup(const char *s, ndt_context_t *ctx);

 Same as :func:`strdup`, but uses libndtypes's custom allocators.
-On failure, set an error in the context and return :macro:`NULL`.
+On failure, set an error in the context and return :c:macro:`NULL`.
 The result must be deallocated using :func:`ndt_free`.